Greentech Media’s Must-Read Solar Stories of 2020

 With 2020 righteously drawing to a close, we here at Greentech Media are taking a look back at all the news we covered.

 It was a year unlike any other.
 In the solar industry, large-scale solar is expected to hit annual capacity records.
-At the same time, home solar companies struggled to keep afloat during some of the worst months of the coronavirus pandemic.
-And with a new president headed for the White House, clean energy is hoping to get a significant boost, though it weathered years of policy uncertainty under Trump while still installing significant volumes.
+At the same time, residential solar companies struggled to keep afloat during some of the worst months of the coronavirus pandemic.
+And with a new president headed for the White House, the clean energy industry is hoping to get a significant boost, though it weathered years of policy uncertainty under Trump while still installing significant volumes.

 Here are some of the biggest themes and stories we covered in 2020 to give you a head start on 2021.